Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Communication Engineering Approach to Interhuman Airborne Pathogen Transmission

 \subsubsection{Transmitter}

 In a MoHANET, an infected person is considered as a TX and her/his respiratory activities determine the TX parameters such as initial droplet velocities and droplet size distribution \cite{khalid2019communication}.
 The respiratory activities which are mentioned earlier can be classified as impulsive (sneezing and coughing) and continuous (breathing and speaking) emission signals.
-For continuous emissions, the frequency of the human exhalation is an influential factor for the transmission models.
-However, it is crucial to characterize speaking, since it is not always periodic and has more complex patterns than breathing.
+For continuous emissions, the respiration rate is an influential factor for the transmission models.
 In addition, the respiratory organs such as nose or mouth affect the direction of the emitted signals.
 For example, the infection risk increases, when the TX uses the mouth instead of nose \cite{ai2018airborne}.
 Furthermore, the convective boundary layer (CBL) of the human body, posture and relative orientation should be taken into account for accurate TX models.
-As mentioned earlier, the upward flow stemming from the CBL can affect the direction of the emitted pathogens in a TX model.
+In addition, the load of pathogens in an exhaled breath or cough/sneeze, which can change according to the droplet size, temperature and RH, can affect the transmission of a disease, i.e., infectivity \cite{seminara2020biological}.
+On the other hand, the infectivity of a pathogen can increase during its evolution in an epidemic and can bring about super spreading events \cite{wang2020inference}.
+In this work, the transmitted pathogens are assumed identical and the inclusion of this infectivity, which can be estimated via a phylogenetic analysis, droplet size and environmental factors, into the model is left as an open research issue.